 Thailand's drug laws are very strict.
 Period.

-But still, year in year out, embassies end up being called to Thailand’s notoriously hard prisons to talk with foreigners caught using drugs in the Kingdom, not to mention the amount of smugglers caught yearly coming through the country’s airports.
+But still, year in year out, embassy representatives are called out to Thailand’s notoriously hard prisons to talk with foreigners who've been locked up for using drugs in the Kingdom, not to mention the amount of smugglers caught each year coming through the country’s airports.

 The conversation always ends the same way: “You’re in a lot of trouble”.